Independence, Colorado Ghost Town

 The placer deposits were quickly worked out, and work shifted to the vein deposits that were the source of the placer gold.

-Saint Elmo, CO
+Saint Elmo, Colorado Ghost Town

 County: Chaffee